G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/SNS-SQL.md

         </big></big></b>
     </summary>

-Максимальный размер — 262 144 байта (256 КБ).
+The maximum size is 262,144 bytes (256 KB).

-Для отправки сообщений размером более 256 КБ можно использовать расширенную клиентскую библиотеку Amazon SQS для Java.
+To send messages larger than 256 KB, you can use Amazon SQS Extended Client Library for Java.

-Эта библиотека позволяет отправлять сообщения Amazon SQS, содержащие ссылку на полезные данные сообщения в Amazon S3.
+This library allows you to send Amazon SQS messages, containing a link to the message payload in Amazon S3.
-Максимальный размер полезной нагрузки составляет 2 ГБ.
+The maximum payload size is 2 GB.

-В случае превышения aws разделит сообщения и отправит
+If exceeded, aws will split the messages and send

 </details>
 <br>